Storage for the database

 Enabling Failover HA for a new Enterprise Edition database (non-RAC)

 - The database must be registered with Oracle Clusterware.
 DBCA registers the database automatically.
 To check if the database is registered, run the

 srvctl config database -db <db_name>command.
 If the database is not registered, use the

 srvctl add databasecommand to register it.

 - The server parameter file (SPFILE) must be on a shared location that is accessible from all cluster nodes, such as an ASM disk group, or an ACFS filesystem.

-- If there are any other resources which are specific to a server hosting the database, such as audit file destinations or database directory objects, they should be either on a shared location or created on all cluster nodes locally.
+- If any other resources are specific to a server hosting the database, such as audit file destinations or database directory objects, they should be either on a shared location or created on all cluster nodes locally.

 To enable automatic failover for a database